4: Books Terry DOES NOT LIKE (That He Has Read From Cover-to-Cover)

 *The Anglo-American Establishment: From Rhodes to Cliveden [by Carroll Quigley]

-*The Two Koreas: A Contemporary History [by Don Oberdorfer]
+*The Two Koreas: A Contemporary History (Second Revised and Updated Edition) [by Don Oberdorfer]

 *Necronomicon Spellbook [“edited” by “Simon”]